 How it worksAnchor link to section titled "How it works"

 - Namespace: A container for a group of metafields.
 Grouping metafields within a namespace prevents your metafields from conflicting with other metafields with the same key name.

 - Key: The name for the metafield.

 Type: The type of data that the metafield stores.

 Name: A human-readable name for the metafield definition.
-The name is displayed to merchants in the Shopify admin.
+The name is displayed in the Shopify admin.

 Description (optional): A description of the metafield definition.
-The description is displayed to merchants in the Shopify admin.
+The description is displayed in the Shopify admin.

 Owner type: The resource that the metafield is attached to.

 Validation options (optional): An array of validation options for the metafield value.
 For example, for a metafield with the type

 date, you can set a minimum date validation, so that the metafield can store only dates after a specific date.